 Another unexpected fact about him is the fact that the first time he made an appearance in a Niconico live broadcast, piqued the interest of the fans since he was able to act in such a free and relaxed manner that they even considered him to be comedian material.

 Fukushima, unlike what one would have expected, has only hosted two radio shows, namely “Kotoura-san” ESP Study Group Activity Report and is currently hosting the show from the anime Kono Subarashii Sekai ni Shukufuku wo!.
 This is without a doubt one of the departments Fukushima’s fans would enjoy and be pleased to see the seiyuu appear on more frequently.

 Unlike the vast majority of seiyuu since the mid-10s, Fukushima has not debuted as a solo artist nor joined any music projects – 2D or just seiyuu ones.

 If his fans want to hear him on the mic tackling melodies, you have to check out character songs in the series he plays major or supporting characters that have those honors.

 For reference, Fukushima sang quite a lot of character songs for anime series such as Yowamushi Pedal, Kotoura-san, just to name a few.

 Now it is time for some more interesting facts about Fukushima.

 Did you know that he is a Math genius?
 As it would appear, throughout his schooling, the seiyuu excelled on Math, acing most of his exams.
-On the down side, Fukushima stated that English is not really his forte.
+On the downside, Fukushima stated that English is not really his forte.

 As stated before, Fukushima is a road racing enthusiast and no, it’s not because of Yowamushi Pedal.
-He could often be found around Shibuya riding his black and red road racer that he cherished.
+He could often be found around Shibuya riding the black and red road racer that he cherished.